ppernot/ReactorUI/docs/3-run.md

 There is provision for a `Cloud` mode to launch the simulations on the Virtual Data cloud.
 To be done...
+For now, one needs to do it externally from the ReactorUI interface.

 __Note__: to run `reactor` on the Virtual Data openstack cloud: